-The Council's HRA investment programme is currently delivered by Newark and Sherwood Homes (NSH).
-The current programme reflects the latest available information agreed by NSH with the Council's Strategic Housing team.
-It comprises capital investment in the existing Council Housing stock and the continuation of a five year new build programme commenced in 2017/18.
-Resources for future years will reflect the ability of the Housing Revenue Account to support any necessary borrowing, and other funding opportunities which may arise.
-2019/20 is the final year of the 1% per year rent reduction and from this point in time it is assumed that rents will rise by CPI plus 1%.
-Garages and shop rents, along with service charges collected by the HRA will rise by the Consumer Price Index (CPI) from September 2019.
+The Council's HRA investment programme is delivered by officers within the Housing Management service, formerly employees of Newark and Sherwood Homes (NSH).
+The current programme reflects the latest available information agreed by officers within the Housing, Health and Wellbeing directorate.
+It comprises capital investment in the existing Council housing stock and the continuation of a five-year new build programme commenced in 2017/18.
+Resources for future years will reflect the ability of the HRA to support any necessary borrowing, and other funding opportunities which may arise.
+Following the 1% annual rent reductions between 2016/17 and 2019/20, 2021/22 will be the second year of five for which landlords can increase social housing rents by up to Consumer Price Index (CPI) plus 1% annually.